pbo-linaro/crossroad/doc/crossroad.rst

 List available and unavailable targets with::

     $ crossroad --list-targets
-    crossroad, version 0.4.4
+    crossroad, version 0.8
     Available targets:
-    w64                  Windows 64-bit
+    - w64                  Windows 64-bit
+    - android-arm          Generic Android/Bionic on ARM

     Uninstalled targets:
     w32                  Windows 32-bit
+    arm                  Generic Embedded ABI on ARM

+    See details about any target with `crossroad --help <TARGET>`.

-In the above example, I can compile for Windows 64-bit, not 32-bit.
+In the above example, I can compile for Windows 64-bit and Android.

 To get details about a target's missing dependencies, for instance Windows 32-bit::